Why Psychologists Study The Duchenne Smile

 How online therapy can help

-Online therapy is a useful, effective tool for a broad variety of people.
+Online therapy can be a useful, effective tool for a broad variety of people.
 If you’re struggling to smile, it might help to know that 70% of BetterHelp users experienced notably decreased depression symptoms, while 98% of all users across a wide range of conditions had significantly improved their conditions and mental health after treatment.
-What’s more, 78% of users classified as having “severe depression” before online treatment were no longer classified as such after three months of treatment, with 15% of them reducing down to mild, or low, depression.
+What’s more, 78% of users classified as having “severe depression” before online treatment were no longer classified as such after three months of treatment, with 15% of them now being classified as having mild depression.

-It doesn’t matter whether your schedule is crazy and packed, leaving no room to drive to and sit in a session, you live in a rural setting too far away to commute to sessions, or you just prefer virtual communication.
+If your schedule is packed, you live in a rural setting too far away to commute to sessions, or you prefer virtual communication, online therapy can be beneficial.
 All you need is an internet connection to get started!
-After that, you can have sessions with a licensed therapist via phone, video chat, texting/instant messaging, live voice recording, or any combination therefore.
-Additionally, because there is no designated office to go to, online therapy is often a more affordable option than face-to-face therapy.
-Continue reading below for reviews of some of our therapists from people learning to find their true smiles again.
+You can have sessions with a licensed therapist via phone, video chat, texting/instant messaging, live voice recording, or any combination of the above.
+Additionally, because there is no designated office, online therapy is often a more affordable option than face-to-face therapy.

 Takeaway